Danica Crnogorčević

 Her song "Veseli se, srpski rode" (Rejoice, Serb Kin), which was released on Vidovdan 2020, became an unofficial anthem and a symbol of the 2019–2020 clerical protests in Montenegro against President Milo Đukanović and his Democratic Party of Socialists (DPS).
-In December 2024, she raised her support for the student protests in Serbia, for which she was criticized by Serbian government officials and pro-Serbian Progressive Party media.
+In December 2024, she raised her support for the student protests in Serbia, for which she was criticized by Serbian government officials and pro-Serbian Progressive Party media, and which led to some of her concerts being cancelled.

 Personal life

-She is married to a Serbian Orthodox priest Ivan Crnogorčević with whom she has four children.
+She is married to a Serbian Orthodox priest named Ivan Crnogorčević with whom she has four children.